Y0Coss/docs-fork/pages/public_cloud/compute/switch_volume_type/guide.en-gb.md

 The migration policy is set by default to `Never` as the volume stays on the same CEPH cluster.
 However, for the "High speed gen2" type, the volume will need to be migrated to a new cluster.

-This modification can be made via Horizon or the Openstack CLI.
+This modification can be made via Horizon or the OpenStack CLI.

 > [!warning]
 >
-> If the block storage volume is attached to an Instance, you must first detach it before proceeding.
-For more information, consult [this section](/pages/public_cloud/compute/create_and_configure_an_additional_disk_on_an_instance#detach-a-volume) of the corresponding guide.
+> If the block storage volume is attached to an instance, you must first detach it before proceeding.
+For more information, see the **Detach a volume** section of the guide "[How to create and configure an additional disk on an instance](/pages/public_cloud/compute/create_and_configure_an_additional_disk_on_an_instance#detach-a-volume)".
 >
-> Changing the volume type (retyping) via the OVHcloud Control Panel or API is available only for unencrypted volumes.
+> Changing the volume type (retyping) via the OVHcloud Control Panel or the OVHcloud API is available only for unencrypted volumes.
 Encrypted volumes of type **-LUKS** cannot be retyped using these interfaces.
 >
 > Retyping is supported via OpenStack / Horizon only for **-LUKS** to **-LUKS** volumes.
 In this case, volume restoration after retyping is not possible.
 >
-> Conversions from **-LUKS** to non **-LUKS** (or vice versa) are not supported, including via OpenStack / Horizon.
+> Conversions from **-LUKS** to **non -LUKS** (or vice versa) are not supported, including via OpenStack / Horizon.
 >

 > [!tabs]
 > Via the OVHcloud Control Panel
+>>
->> Log in to your [OVHcloud Control Panel](/links/manager) and access the Public Cloud universe.
+>> Log in to the [OVHcloud Control Panel](/links/manager), go to the `Public Cloud`{.action} section and select the Public Cloud project concerned.
+Then click on `Block Storage`{.action} in the left-hand menu under **Storage & backup**.
 >>
 >> Locate the relevant volume in the list, then click the `...`{.action} button on the right.
 Select `Change the volume type`{.action}.
 >>